juliarizza/web2courses/README.md

 	```
 4. Run web2py: `python web2py.py`
 5. Access `http://localhost:8000`
+6. To activate the classes scheduler to change classes status automatically, do:

+	6.1 Run scheduler in another instance, alongside the server: `python web2py/web2py.py -K web2courses`

+	6.2 Or run scheduler alongside the server in the embedded webserver: 'python web2py/web2py.py -a your_password -K web2courses -X' (This is only used when you run web2py without the web2py start window)

 ### Contribute!
 Copyright (c) 2015 Júlia Rizza & licensed under The MIT License (MIT)